cosmos/interchain-security/docs/throttle.md

 ## Endblocker handling - Slash Meter Replenishment

-Once the slash meter is not full, it'll be replenished after `SlashMeterReplenishPeriod (param)` by incrementing the meter by its allowance for that period, where `allowance` = `SlashMeterReplenishFraction (param)` * `currentTotalVotingPower`.
-The slash meter will never exceed its current allowance in value.
+Once the slash meter becomes not full, it'll be replenished after `SlashMeterReplenishPeriod (param)` by incrementing the meter with its allowance for the replenishment block, where `allowance` = `SlashMeterReplenishFraction (param)` * `currentTotalVotingPower`.
+The slash meter will never exceed its current allowance (fn of the total voting power for the block) in value.
 Note a few things:

 1. The slash meter can go negative in value, and will do so when handling a single slash packet that jails a validator with significant voting power.
 In such a scenario, the slash meter may take multiple replenishment periods to once again reach a positive value, meaning no other slash packets may be handled for multiple replenishment periods.
 2. Total voting power of a chain changes over time, especially as validators are jailed/tombstoned.
-As validators are jailed, total voting power decreases, and so does the slashing allowance per replenishment period.
+As validators are jailed, total voting power decreases, and so does the slashing allowance for specific blocks.
-3. The voting power allowance added to the slash meter per replenish period will always be strictly greater than 1.
+3. The voting power allowance added to the slash meter during replenishment will always be greater than or equal to 1.
 If the `SlashMeterReplenishFraction (param)` is set too low, integer rounding will put this minimum value into effect.

 The behavior described above is achieved by executing `CheckForSlashMeterReplenishment()` every endblock.